-Yes, you’ve likely heard it all before but we can’t emphasize enough how important your recovery is to training.
+Yes, you’ve likely heard it all before but we can’t emphasize enough how important your recovery is to training – as we touched base in our Drop Ten Years article.
 Now when I say recovery, I don’t mean sitting on your couch watching tv all day.
 When I say recover I am referring to active recovery, where your level of activity is easier than on heavy days.
 This can mean anything from doing some light weight lifting to going for a walk around the block, depending on what your fitness level happens to be.
 You can also incorporate different aspects of fitness like flexibility training or working on your coordination.